 This section explains how to set up a sandbox InnoDB cluster deployment.
 You create and administer your InnoDB clusters using MySQL Shell with the included AdminAPI.
-This section assumes familiarity with MySQL Shell, see Chapter 18, MySQL Shell User Guide for further information.
+This section assumes familiarity with MySQL Shell, see MySQL Shell 8.0 (part of MySQL 8.0) for further information.

 Initially deploying and using local sandbox instances of MySQL is a good way to start your exploration of InnoDB cluster.
 You can fully test out InnoDB cluster locally, prior to deployment on your production servers.
 MySQL Shell has built-in functionality for creating sandbox instances that are correctly configured to work with Group Replication in a locally deployed scenario.